 Phase 2 of the JIP will concentrate on critical components such as high voltage equipment, dynamic cables, and the broader aspects of marine systems and operations.
 These efforts are crucial for updating DNV-ST-0145, the world's first standard applicable to floating substations.

 The initiative boasts the involvement of major industry players, including ABB, Aibel, Atlantique Offshore Energy, CSEPDI, EDF Renouvelables, GE, Vernova, Hitachi Energy, IV & Nevesbu, Navantia Seanergies, Orient Cable, Ramboll, Red Eléctrica, RTE, Seatrium, Statnett, TotalEnergies, COP, Iberdrola/Scottish Power, and Saipem.
 This broad participation underscores the global importance of the project.
-By facilitating the deployment of floating substations in deeper waters, DNV is setting new technological benchmarks.
+By facilitating the deployment of floating substations in deeper waters, DNV is establishing new technological benchmarks.

 “Updating DNV-ST-0145 to include floating substations will enhance the scalability of floating wind technology and reduce associated risks” said Kim Sandgaard-Mørk, Executive Vice President for Renewables Certification at DNV.
-“This update highlights our commitment to advancing floating wind energy and drive renewable innovation.
-The Floating Substation JIP, supported by extensive internal collaboration throughout DNV and external partnerships with major industry leaders, underscores the project’s global impact and our commitment to delivering robust, comprehensive and scalable solutions for the energy transition.”
+“This update highlights our commitment to advancing floating wind energy and driving renewable innovation.
+The Floating Substation JIP, supported by extensive internal collaboration throughout DNV and external partnerships with major industry leaders, underscores the project's global impact and our commitment to delivering robust, comprehensive and scalable solutions for the energy transition.”

 DNV is calling for additional stakeholders to join the initiative as it moves forward with Phase 2.
 This will enable opportunities for industry leaders, innovators, and experts to contribute to shaping the future of floating wind technology by helping refine crucial standards.